lizmat/articles/cases-of-UPPER-5.md

 ```
 will just show `inside block`, simply because the `CLOSE` phaser only makes sense inside an concurrent / async structure such as a `supply`.

+> One could argue that the above example should be a compilation error, as the `CLOSE` phaser will never be called.
+However, it is pretty difficult to be 100% sure at compile time how a block will actually be used in the code, and what phasers could be called.
+And from a performance point of view, checking for not-applicable phasers at runtime would incur a significant performance penalty.
+So it was decided to not do that and consider this way of improperly using of phasers a case of DIHWIDT (aka Doctor, It Hurts When I Do This.  "so don't do that then").

 However, it *is* possible to introspect `Block` objects in Raku, because everything in Raku is an object (or can be thought of as one).
 Consider this example:
 ```raku
 my $block = {